rosensilva/ballerina-samples/loadbalance-failover/README.md

     └── book_store_service.bal
 ```

-The `booksearchservice` is the service that handles the client orders to find books from book stores.
-Book search service call book store backeds to retrieve book details.
+The `booksearchservice` is the service that handles the client orders to find books from bookstores.
+Book search service call bookstore backends to retrieve book details.
 You can find the loadbalancing and failover mechanisms are applied when the book search service calls three identical backend servers.

 The `bookstorebacked` is an independent web service that accepts orders via HTTP POST method from `booksearchservice` and sends the details of the book back to the `booksearchservice`.